KalpaDAO/Whitepaper/README.md

 ## 10. Multi-chain Accounts & Liquidity

-LP tokens spawn multi-chain addresses/accounts in the networks we support and allow you to store, send & receive numerous coins/tokens on different blockchains in one single address, with only one single passphrase to control assets across multiple blockchain.
+LP tokens spawn multi-chain addresses/accounts in the networks we support and allow you to store, send & receive numerous coins/tokens on different blockchains from one single address, with a single passphrase to control all your other addresses.
 In this way, member accounts who stake become their own multi-chain liquidity providers.
-In addition, Kalpa DAO treasury stakes for the best yield across all networks and pays dividends relevant to total stake back to its members who hold LP tokens.
+In addition, Kalpa DAO treasury stakes for the best yield across all major gen 3 and gen 4 blockchain POS networks and in turn pays dividends back to all active members who stake LP tokens with liqudity.

 ## 11. Token Design